zejj42/password-cracker/README.md

 # Output

-The coordinator writes output to /app/output inside the container, which is mapped to your Desktop.
+The coordinator writes output to /app/output inside the container, and if you've mapped a volume (e.g., ${HOME}/Desktop:/app/output), the **generated output CSV file will appear on your Desktop.**

-To stop all services, run:
+## To stop all services, run:

 ```bash
 docker compose down